-No, all resources contained on the UCAT website are FREE.
+No, all resources contained on the UCAT ANZ website are FREE.
 Candidates should be aware that whilst there are many commercial companies publishing books and offering coaching for the test, we do not work with any of these companies or endorse the use of their materials.

 The preparation materials on the website refer to the UCAT, not the UCAT ANZ – is this a different test?

-Although new to Australia and New Zealand for 2019, the UCAT has been used for over 12 years in the UK (previously under the test name UKCAT).
-The preparation materials provided on this site represent the content of the UCAT ANZ test and may be used to familiarise yourself with the test format and to prepare for the test.
+Although introduced to Australia and New Zealand in 2019, the UCAT has been used for over 12 years in the UK (previously under the test name UKCAT).
+The preparation materials provided on our website represent the content of the UCAT ANZ test and should be used to familiarise yourself with the test format and to prepare for the test.

 I’ve been told I should pay for a coaching course in order to do well in the UCAT, is this true?

 No. Whilst there are many commercial companies offering coaching for the UCAT, we do not work with any of these companies or endorse the use of their materials.
 These courses can cost candidates a great deal of money and we would advise you to be sceptical about their claims.
 Commercial organisations are not affiliated with UCAT.
 They may be using items that are not necessarily of the standard you will encounter in the UCAT and this may distort your performance whilst practising.
 We advise all students to prepare for the UCAT by using the free OFFICIAL practice materials available on the UCAT ANZ website.

 How do I to cancel and refund my appointment?